cryspen/bertie/Benchmarks.md

-# Bertie
+# t13

-Raw numbers for Bertie and instructions.
+Raw numbers for t13 and instructions.

 Some benchmarks are behind the `bench` cfg flag, using internal functions.